Main Menu

 The order and family that the vampire squids belong to are Vampyromorphida and Vampyroteuthid, respectively.

-Vampire Squid Species
+Species

-Vampire Squid Appearance
+Appearance

-These creatures have gelatinous bodies and are jet black to pale reddish.
+These creatures have gelatinous bodies and are jet-black to pale reddish.
 The body colors depend on the different locations and also on the kind of lighting that the creature exists in.

-It resembles both squid and an octopus but is neither.
+It resembles both a squid and an octopus but is neither.
 Though the lineage relates them to both, the creature is quite unique with a size that is approximately that of a football.
 In fact, it is about the same shape as well.

 They have eight arms that are webbed together by skin and two tentacles that have spine-like features on them – which is one of the reasons that these sea creatures got their name.

 These creatures have red eyes that also sometimes look blue in different lighting and they move forward by ejecting water from a hidden organ.
-They use bioluminescent organs and oxygen metabolism to survive low oxygen parts of the sea.
+They use bioluminescent organs and oxygen metabolism to survive low-oxygen parts of the sea.

 A young Vampire squid swimming among white particles in Monterey Bay National Marine Sanctuary.